gt1/libmaus2/README.md

  - io_lib [http://sourceforge.net/p/staden/code/HEAD/tree/io_lib/] : This is
    part of the Staden package. libmaus2 can use this library for SAM and CRAM file input.
- - SeqAN [http://www.seqan.de/] : libmaus2 contains a wrapper class for
-   consensus computation.
-The actual consensus computation is done by SeqAN. libmaus2 only offers a somewhat simplified interface.

 The compilation on Darwin (MacOS X) may require the installation of the following packages: